AdobeDocs/campaign.en/help/v8/architecture/general-architecture.md

 ---
 title: General architecture
 description: Learn more about Adobe Campaign architecture and components.
-Find out more about personalizing your Client Console and environment.
+Find out more about personalizing your client console and environment.
 feature: Architecture, Deployment
 role: Admin, Developer
 level: Beginner